mgeduld/lear-notes/README.md

 - And your moment-to-moment intention as the Fool, is to, I think, bring him [Lear] to his senses.
 And it’s out of love.
 Because the Fool does love him so much; and can say anything. -- director Seana McKenna

 ## Oswald
+- In some productions, there's a hint that Oswald and Goneril are lovers.
+This isn't supported (or unsupported) by the text but it's an interesting idea.

 ## Albany
+- Goneril accuses Albany of "milky gentleness."
+This may be a key.
+He may be a character who starts out as meek and then finds a backbone.
+In Declan Donnellan's production, he was a scholar who was terrified when he challenged Edmund to a duel--but challenged hinm anyway.
+If he's not the manliest of men, that might help explain why Goneril is attracted to Edmund.

 ## Cornwall